RubixML/ML/docs/automl.md

 # AutoML
 Automated Machine Learning (AutoML) is the application of automated tools in designing machine learning models.
-Some examples of automated machine learning include feature selection, model selection, and hyper-parameter optimization.
-The benefits of AutoML include quicker prototyping and the discovery of sometimes simpler and more accurate solutions than could otherwise be discovered through human intuition.
+Some examples of [automated machine learning](https://en.wikipedia.org/wiki/Automated_machine_learning) include feature selection, model selection, and hyper-parameter optimization.
+The benefits of AutoML include quicker prototyping and the discovery of simpler and more accurate solutions than could otherwise be discovered through human intuition.

 ## Hyper-parameter Optimization
 Hyper-parameter optimization aims to find the best combination of hyper-parameters that maximize a particular cross-validation [Metric](cross-validation/metrics/api.md).
 The [Grid Search](grid-search.md) meta-estimator learns the best hyper-parameters by training and testing a unique model for each combination of hyper-parameters.
 Since Grid Search implements the [Parallel](parallel.md) interface, each model can be trained on its own CPU core in parallel.